CIT28/files/w8/lost-letter.md

 3. Write nested subqueries
-- In your README.md file create a heading 2 for "Nested Queries for Lost Letter - Proof of Effect.
+- In your README.md file create a heading 2 for "Nested Subqueries for Lost Letter - Proof of Effect.
     -  Then write the nested subquery  to solve the Lost Letter, there should be at 1 nested subquery here.
     - Same output as the static query
     - Once you have a working query complete the poe, pow and git workflow with message
         - **COMMIT MESSAGE - "Lost Letter nested query"**

 4. Write about your experience